API Request Examples¶

 https://api.riskmanager.fugue.co/v0/rules

-Here’s an example curl command that lists all custom rules for an organization:
+Here’s an example curl command that lists all custom rules for a tenant:

 curl -X GET \